 - To create an email list of service/outreach/justice coordinators at congregations throughout the diocese to foster better communication and collaboration.

-…Every other month for inspiring, eye-opening and real discussions on the social justice issues that we believe need to be a part of our Episcopal experience and what we are doing now.
-Scroll down for meeting information and minutes of past meetings.
+- Please join us every other month for inspiring, eye-opening and real discussions on the social justice issues that we believe need to be a part of our Episcopal experience and what we are doing now.

 Blessings in a Bag